syther101/docker-sync/README.md

 You can check out our [Contributing Guide]()
  - If you're a coder you can find issues that need help [here](https://github.com/EugenMayer/docker-sync/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
- - Want to help imrpove the docs?
+ - Want to help improve the docs?
 We'd love your help, no matter what skill set you have.
 You can find issues with Documentation [here](https://github.com/EugenMayer/docker-sync/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22help%20wanted%22%20%20label%3A%22documentation%22%20)

 ### Support docker-sync
 `docker-sync` is an independent and community-driven.
 Ongoing development is made possible by the support of our awesome backers.
 Use `docker-sync` in your dev enviroment?
 If you can pledge a little, or even a lot, please consider supporting the project on patreon.
 Everything goes a little way towards keeping the project maintained.